BioinfoSupport/nf-amr/README.md

 If `--input` argument is missing, the pipeline process all FASTA files located in subfolder `data/` (`--input='data/*.fasta'` by default).

+## Output
+By default, the results of the pipeline are stored in subfolder `results/` but it can controlled with option `-output-dir`

 # TODO: